 See Cappadocia from above in a hot air balloon

 It goes without staying that this is an absolute bucket list experience in Cappadocia for any visitor.
 In fact, for many tourists, a hot air balloon ride is the sole reason travellers visit Cappadocia.
 I found it to be an pretty incredible experience.
 We found our pilot to be very adept in flying a hot air balloon – he took us so high above the whole region and then right down into the valleys, almost within touching distance of the fairy chimneys.

 We enjoyed a hot air balloon ride above Cappadocia with a company called Kapadokya Balloons.
 Their service was faultless and experience was magical.
 We even enjoyed a champagne toast after the hot air balloon ride!

 The Göreme Open Air Museum is a vast complex of monasteries and churches located just minutes from the centre of Cappadocia.
 The whole complex dates back to the 10th, 11th and 12th centuries and is a bit of an otherworldly destination.
 The rock faces have been carved out and adorned with some really interesting, beautiful and well-preserved frescoes, it is quite something.

 Göreme Open Air Museum is included on the UNESCO World Heritage List, and for good reason.
-You can easily visit here alone, as it’s just a short walk from the town centre, but I highly recommend going with a guide.
-It would be impossible otherwise to really grasp an understanding of this truly unique museum and learn the about the unusual history without a local guide.
+I highly recommend visiting here with a guide, so you can really understand this truly unique museum and learn the about the unusual history.

 The small village of Uçhisar is essentially a giant rock and the tallest point in Cappaddocia.
 It has a spectacular panoramic viewpoint which draws travellers who want the next best view in Cappadocia, without going up in a balloon.
 Most of the cave homes here have long been deserted, which provides a unique opportunity to have a bit of an explore in the ancient dwellings.